 My PhD research at University of Huddersfield Music Department is a phenomenological study of silent film piano improvisation.
 I'm also researching keyboard accompaniments of the silent era and presented the latest stage of this work at the Royal Musical Association annual conference in Bristol in September 2018.
 I teach in the University of Huddersfield music department and have led masterclasses and workshops at the universities of York and Huddersfield.

 I have a particular interest in pedagogies of improvisation.
-As well as leading the improvisation module at University of Huddersfield, I lead practical improvisation projects with young musicians, most recently with Chapel FM arts centre in Leeds, Hat Fair festival in Winchester and The Cube in Corby.
+As well as teaching the improvisation module at University of Huddersfield for three years, I lead practical improvisation projects with young musicians, most recently with Chapel FM arts centre in Leeds, Hat Fair festival in Winchester and The Cube in Corby.

 I began my professional career in the 1990s as a musical director and keyboard player on musicals in the West End of London and regional UK theatres, Since then, I've mixed working as a musician with work in theatre and opera as a director and producer and as a leader of arts festivals.
 I joined the Royal Shakespeare Company as an assistant director before going to the National Theatre as Associate Director on the award-winning revival of Rogers and Hammerstein’s Oklahoma!.
 I spent time on the directing staff at Opera North, English National Opera and Royal Opera.
 I’ve also devised and staged music-theatre collaborations with BBC Scottish Symphony Orchestra, City of London Sinfonia and BBC Radio 3.

 I'm a Clore Fellow and a Fellow of the Royal Society of Arts and a member of the Royal Musical Association.